 Inspect fluid levels

 Inspecting fluid levels is very important as fluids help to ensure the proper working and longevity of important components and parts.
 Engine oil and transmission fluid help to melt away the heat that comes from friction.
 Keeping your forklift fluids at the required levels helps the parts and components move smoothly and avoid premature wear and replacement of seals and other parts.

 Make sure to inspect and tighten all connections and hardware on the forklift trucks.
 Carefully check for any loose hardware and connections depending on the location.
 Loose connections of fittings may cause short circuits, fluid losses, and excessive vibration.

 Before you begin operations, make sure to inspect the fans and belts as they help to control the engine temperature.
 Carefully inspect the engine fan and observe if it is effectively circulating air in the engine bay.
 Also, check the belt and observe if it’s circulating the engine coolant through the bay.
 This is very important as these parts are made from plastic and rubber that can easily crack or damage over time.
 Make it a point to check for signs of heat damage, excessive wear, and cracks.

 The above-listed tips will help you keep your material handling equipment in the best of shape for spring.
 If you are looking to partner with a forklift dealer that offers some of the best and affordable repair and maintenance services, then look no further.
-Accurate Forklifts offers professional forklift repair and maintenance for all makes and models.
+Accurate Forklift offers professional forklift repair and maintenance for all makes and models.
 Talk to us today to discuss your requirements or get answers to all your questions.
-Just dial 770-692-1455 or email [email protected].
+Just dial 770-692-1455 or email email@example.com.